catalingheorghe/cpp-luxoft-c003/notes-module3.md

-Struct -> typically a data structure, access to data it holds Class  -> encapsulate data and provide controlled access
+Struct -> typically a data structure, access to data it holds Class  -> encapsulate data and provide controlled access (note that structs can also do inheritance)
+(struct or class - if there are additional rules between members => class;
+ if there are no rules => can be struct; )

+Encapsulation helps to control dependencies between different parts of the code.

 Pointer to an instance of a class